ssproessig/qt5-examples/SslUsage/README.md

 20200701_215737.894  D  main::::operator():78  new client connected from "127.0.0.1" : 53010
 20200701_215738.013  D  main::::()::::operator():91  client from "127.0.0.1" : 53010 disconnected
 ```
 obviously the client terminated the connection.
-Again, why Because per default we connect to
+This happens, because by default we connect to
-`127.0.0.1` (where our server is listening per default).
+`127.0.0.1` (where our server is listening by default).
 But this is not the server's certificate
 _Common Name_, it says `server`.

 ##### Step 3 - connect the client w/ verification succeeding